 The Chair of the Board is required to be an independent director.
 The Board is required to seek the view of the Minister for Communications and the Minister responsible for Consumer Affairs, and to consider their views, before appointing the Chair.

-We are able to investigate complaints about telephone and internet services, including by collecting all documentation and information relevant to the complaint.
-The TIO has the authority to make Binding Decisions (decisions the telecommunications company is legally obliged to implement) up to the value of $50,000, and Recommendations up to the value of $100,000.
-For complaints received by the TIO before 1 July 2012, the TIO has the authority to make Binding Decisions up to $30,000 and Recommendations up to $85,000.
+We are able to handle complaints about telephone and internet services, including by collecting any documents or information relevant to the complaint.
+We have the authority to decide the resolution of a complaint (the telecommunications company is legally obliged to implement) up to $50,000, and make recommendations up to $100,000.

 Memorandum of Understanding with ACMA

-The Australian Communications and Media Authority (ACMA) and the Telecommunications Industry Ombudsman (TIO) refreshed their Memorandum of Understanding about referrals and the exchange of information between the two organisations.
+The Australian Communications and Media Authority (ACMA) and the Telecommunications Industry Ombudsman (TIO) have a Memorandum of Understanding about referrals and the exchange of information between the two organisations.